 - a) A three (3) or four (4) referee system will be used for all BC Hockey sanctioned games.
-In BC Hockey Minor Hockey Championships, prior to the distribution of call for bids the BC Hockey Chief Executive Officer shall determine whether a three (3) or four (4) referee system will be utilized. - b) In BC Hockey Championship games, qualified officials who have regularly officiated at that level of hockey will be used wherever possible.
-For BC Hockey Championships, the Minor Championships Coordinator overseeing the playoff shall approve the officials.
-This approval shall be from a list of officials provided by the BC Hockey Officiating Coordinator in consultation with the BC Hockey representative in charge of the series. - c) In Female BC Hockey Championship games, qualified officials who have regularly officiated Female hockey will be used wherever possible. - d) In the Junior A BC Hockey Championship wherever possible HCOP Level V officials will be used, from the list of recommendations for inter-branch competition.
-This list is to have input from the Officiating Coordinator and the Junior Coordinator. - e) In the Junior B BC Hockey Championship, whenever possible HCOP Level IV officials will be used.
-Wherever possible no hometown officials will be used. - f) In Senior Male AAA and AA BC Hockey Championships, wherever possible HCOP Level V officials will be used, from the list of recommendations for inter-branch competition.
-This list is to have input from the Officiating Coordinator and Adult Male Coordinator.
+In BC Hockey Minor Hockey Championships, the host should indicate within their bid if they intend to utilize a three (3) or four (4) referee system.
+Note: Rates for the 2-official system are listed in this section as a contingency, should injury or other circumstance arise that prevents an assigned official from participating.. - b) In BC Hockey Championship games, qualified officials who have regularly officiated at that category of hockey will be used wherever possible.
+For BC Hockey Championships, the Minor Championships Coordinator overseeing the playoff / championship shall approve the officials.
+This approval shall be from a list of officials provided and assigned by the BC Hockey Officiating Coach allocated to the series. - c) In Female BC Hockey Championship games, qualified officials who have regularly officiated Female hockey will be used wherever possible. - d) In BC Hockey Junior Championships, wherever possible HCOP Member High Performance certified officials will be used, from the list of recommendations for inter-branch competition.
+This list is to have input from the BC Hockey Referee in Chief and the Junior Coordinator. - e) In Senior BC Hockey Championships, wherever possible HCOP Level III or Member High Performance officials will be used, from the list of recommendations for interbranch competition.
+This list is to have input from the BC Hockey Referee in Chief and Senior Coordinator.